-The scope of the audit is to assess the compliance of GreenPower Products accredited under the GreenPower Program against technical and marketing criteria set out in Sections 3 and 4 of the National GreenPower Accreditation Program: Program Rules Version 5.0 (January 2009).
-This scope has been defined by the Program Manager.
+The scope of the audit is to assess the compliance of GreenPower Products accredited under the GreenPower Program against technical and marketing criteria set out in sections 3 and 4 of the National GreenPower Accreditation Program: Program Rules Version 6.0 (January 2010).
+This scope has been defined by the GreenPower Program Manager - Accreditation.

-The technical criteria are detailed in Section 3 of the Program Rules, and include:
+The technical criteria are detailed in Section 3 of the Program Rules, this includes:

-- 3.1: Technical auditing of Annual Audit Report Forms by an independent auditor approved by the GreenPower Provider: - 3.2: Use of GreenPower approved Generators; - 3.3: Changes to the GreenPower Products and Generators; - 3.4: Minimum percentage requirement of accredited GreenPower in blended Products; - 3.5: Claims of eligible generation for GreenPower Products; - 3.6: Balancing GreenPower supply and demand;

-- 3.7: RECs;

-- 3.8: Eligibility of RECs;
+- 3.1: Technical auditing of Annual Audit Report Forms by an independent auditor approved by the GreenPower Provider: - 3.2: Use of GreenPower approved Generators; - 3.3: Changes to the GreenPower Products and Generators; - 3.4: Minimum percentage requirement of accredited GreenPower in blended Products; - 3.5: Claims of eligible generation for GreenPower Products; - 3.6: Balancing GreenPower supply and demand; - 3.7: Transfer and surrender of Renewable Energy Certificates (RECs); - 3.8: Eligibility of RECs;

 - 3.9: Shortfall in RECs;

 - 3.10: GreenPower Provider purchase of GreenPower Products; and

 - 3.11: Treatment of system losses.

-The marketing criteria are detailed in Section 4 of the Program Rules, and include;
+The marketing criteria are detailed in Section 4 of the Program Rules, this includes;

+- 4.1: Introduction:

 - 4.2: Compliance review;

 - 4.3: GreenPower Provider's intellectual property;

-- 4.4: Provision of information to customers:
+- 4.4: Provision of information to customers;

 - 4.5: Use of GreenPower logo;

 - 4.6: GreenPower Product disclosure label

 - 4.7: Treatment of blends of 'Green' and other energy; and

 - 4.8: Misleading conduct.